 The Noxious Weed Team distributes funding through two programs, TAG and LAP.
 These funds are available to weed boards and landowners for controlling weeds on the state and county weed lists.

 The Landowner Assistance Program (LAP) provides weed boards with cost-share assistance for noxious weed control.
-Weed boards must levy at least 3 mills for noxious weed control, or budget an amount equal to the revenue that could be raised by a levy of three mills to be eligible to receive LAP funds.
-Historically a majority of weed boards have provided landowners with herbicide cost-share assistance with these funds.
-Eligible county and city weed boards are responsible for developing a LAP cost-share program for their areas.”
+To be eligible to receive LAP funds, weed boards must levy at least 3 mills for noxious weed control, or budget an amount equal to the revenue that could be raised by a levy of three mills.
+Historically, a majority of weed boards have used these funds to provide landowners with herbicide cost-share assistance.
+Eligible county and city weed boards are responsible for developing a LAP cost-share program for their areas.

 The Targeted Assistance Grant (TAG) Program targets noxious weed control needs and provides a cost-share opportunity to county and city weed boards to meet those needs.
 TAG proposals describe a noxious weed problem within the county or city weed board’s jurisdiction and proposes a management strategy.

 The North Dakota Weed Seed Free Forage Program is a voluntary program in which producers may choose to have forage acreage inspected in order to use or sell forage as certified weed seed free forage or mulch.
-The forage acreage must be inspected no more than 10 days before harvest and meet standards set forth by the North American Weed Management Association (NAWMA).
+The forage acreage must be inspected no more than 10 days before harvest and meet standards set forth by the North American Invasive Species Management Association.
 Noxious weeds actively producing viable seed cannot be present in certified forage.
 The goal of this program is to mitigate the risk of spreading NAWMA and North Dakota noxious weeds by recreationalists and other land users.

 Recently, the department created the ND Department of Agriculture Mapping Application.
-The ND Mapping Application allows you to track and view weeds over time to successfully see progress of weed control over several years.
-Also, you are now able to view Apiary, Organic farms, Vinyards and Winery locations in North Dakota.
-Users visiting the website can create and print their own maps by selecting the Key features and Weed inventory layers they would like to view.
+The ND mapping Application allows users to track and view weeds to monitor progress of weed control over several years.
+Users are also able to view apiary, organic farm, vineyard, and winery locations in North Dakota.
+Users can create and print their own maps by selecting the key features they would like to view.

 - 2003 Noxious Weeds List Survey - Reported Acres